Chapter 3 : Rupture

 “Be that as it may, I could use the spell if I wanted to.”

-A reserved smile seeped through his handsome features, his eyes flashing intently.
+A reserved smile seeped through his handsome features.
 “And there’s nothing I can do to change your mind?”

 “No tricks.”
 She glowered, “I’ve known you since you were in diapers, and trust me when I say there’s no trick I haven’t seen.
 There’s nothing you can do that I bloody well can’t counter!”